A record of every match between friends.

 Simplicity isn't a feature.
 It's a decision you have to keep making.

-My litmus test for Kickd has always been the same: you should be able to enter the score in the time it takes for a match to reload.
-That's maybe fifteen seconds.
-Every feature idea gets tested against that — not as a technical constraint but as a design principle.
-Early on I was thinking about dispute resolution: what if a player contests the score, who arbitrates?
-The answer was to cut it.
-Not because it wasn't a real scenario, but because solving it properly would have made the core interaction worse for everyone, every time, to handle the edge case.
-Simplicity is an active choice, not a default.
-You have to keep choosing it when complexity makes a compelling case for itself.
+My litmus test: you should be able to record the score in the time it takes for the match to reload.
+Every feature gets tested against that.
+Dispute resolution was a real scenario — and I cut it, because solving it properly would have made the core interaction worse for everyone, every time, to handle the edge case.

 03